 About Floor van Ditzhuyzen

 Floor is an architect, researcher, curator, and tutor with long-standing interest in, and experience with, public space.
-She is partner in the Rotterdam-based design studio Ontwerpwerkplaats, has won awards with projects like the Pop-Up Bus Stop and is founding partner of the international ‘We Love Public Space’ Festival.
+She is founding partner of the Rotterdam-based design studio the Ontwerpwerkplaats, and has won awards with projects like the Pop-Up Bus Stop.

-What I find fascinating is that public space is the stage for our every-day, social-cultural interaction: we meet, eat, party, play, demonstrate and clash in public space.
+What I find fascinating is how public space forms the stage for our every-day, social-cultural interaction: we meet, eat, party, play, demonstrate and clash in public space.
 Thus, it is reflecting the changes and transformations that shape contemporary society.